Digital Inclusion

 two individuals using public computers at Madison Public Library

-Low-Cost Home Internet Access: ACP Currently in "Wind-down"
+Low-Cost Home Internet Access

-The Affordable Connectivity Program (ACP) is a federal program that helps low-income families afford internet service at home.
-The ACP stopped accepting new applications and enrollments on February 8th.
-Barring additional funding from Congress, April 2024 is expected to be the last month enrolled households will receive the full benefit.
+The Affordable Connectivity Program (ACP) was a federal program that helps low-income families afford internet service at home.
+The ACP stopped accepting new applications and enrollments on February 8th, 2024.
+Barring additional funding from Congress, households will no longer receive the benefit.
+The Affordable Connectivity Program was administered by USAC with oversight from the Federal Communications Commission.

 Was this page helpful to you?